-Also, there is a seatbelt, to give the player the stability, and carry another tennis ball.
-Because the players don’t want to chase the balls in the corners of the courts.
-They’ll just carry a ball in their lap, or in the wheelchair spokes, or right under the leg.
+Also, there is a seatbelt, to give the player stability, and carry another tennis ball.
+Because the players don’t want to chase the balls in the corners of the courts, they’ll just carry a ball in their lap, or in the wheelchair spokes, or right under the leg.

 Additional equipment for quadriplegic tennis:

 But for quadriplegic tennis, the racket setup is essential.
-And for most players because of hand strength issues, and range of motion issues, they will need some sort of assistive device to help them hold the racket in place.
+For most players because of hand strength issues and range of motion issues, they will need some sort of assistive device to help them hold the racket in place.

 Anything he can use to regulate his core body temperature.
 Doing this will ensure his safety, and increase his performance.